Skip to Main Content

 2. "Note all instances of the word ‘dark’" prompt.
 ChatGPT, 24 May 2024 version, OpenAI, 27 June 2024. chat.openai.com/chat.

-If the prompt was included in the text of your work:
+If the prompt is already in the text:

-If the prompt was not included in the text of your work:
+If the prompt is not included in the text:

 First footnote